 This bright and vibrant Cowboy Caviar is also know as Texas caviar.
 It's a delicious option for casual parties and tailgating.
 While it's scrumptious served with tortilla chips for dipping, it can also be used as a side dish or as a topping for salads and tacos.
 Regardless, it adds punch and flavor to any meal.

 I'm a vegetable fan of all kinds.
 I suppose that's why a simple and fresh side like this cowboy caviar is so appealing.
 You can use it to top casseroles like my Southwest Casserole with Sweet Corn Crust or Cornbread Crusted Taco Pie.
 It goes equally well with taco salads and tacos, too.
 I've also been know to create a sort of Southwestern-style fried rice using this as a main ingredient in the mix.
 I think, it's super fun to make fusion dishes and incorporate flavors from different cuisines into one fabulous dish.
 Flexible recipes are a frugal cook's best friend and this dish fits that mold.

-- You can make this salad up to 2 days in advance.
+- This Cowboy Caviar is ideal entertaining as you can make it up to 2 days in advance.

-- It's important to wait until just before serving to add the diced avocado so, it will maintain it's color and not oxidize and turn brown before serving.
+- It's important to wait until just before serving to add the diced avocado.
+This is so that it will maintain its bright green color and not oxidize and turn brown before serving.

 Thanks for visiting come back soon!

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 - 1 14 oz can black beans drained and rinsed

 - 1 14 oz can black eyed peas drained and rinsed